robertmcnees/open-my-window/README.md

 ### Secret Management

-I used [Azure's Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) to store the OpenWeather API key.
-Key Vault was able to be used in AKS without issue.

-While there are many ways to load a secret to Key Vault, I used the command line from AKS and executed the command:
+I used native secrets in kubernetes.
+I used the command line from CloudShell in AKS and executed the command:

 ```kubectl create secret generic omw-openweather-apikey --from-literal=openweatherapikey=<your_api_key>```